jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 if ($6 === "y") { changes.push("- origin - " + $1); }
 changes = changes.length ? changes.join("\n") : "NONE";
 return "All Cards in the" +
-	pile_toString($1) + " pile are changed.
-Changed properties:\n" + changes +
+	pile_toString($1) + " card-pile are changed.
+Changed properties:\n" +
-	"\n\n";
+	changes + "\n\n";
 ```
 __
-cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {width: >0, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {reset origin: y OR n, default: n} - Change properties for all cards in pile {pile id}.
+cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {width: >0, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {reset origin: y OR n, default: n} - Changes the entered properties for all cards in the {pile id} card-pile.
-- facing - Is the card shown face-up (up) or face-down (down)?
+	- facing - Determines whether the card is shown face-up or face-down.
-- width - Set the size of the card by it's width.
+	- width - Sets the size of the card by it's width.
 The height adjusts to match the width.
 	- allow rotated - If true, the card has a 50/50 chance of being upside down.
-- allow duplicate - If true, "card draw" copies the card instead of moving it.
+	- allow duplicate - If true, this card is copied when "drawn", rather than moved.
-- reset origin - If true, each card has its "origin pile" set to THIS pile.
-Determines which cards are moved on "cards reset".
+	- reset origin - If true, the "origin" of each card is set to THIS card-pile.
+The origin is used by "cards reset" to determine what cards are moved where.
+***

 __